ONLINE OPEN HOUSE - April 2 - April 25, 2019

 - Hear about opportunities and challenges for people walking in Pioneer Square

-- View our initial concepts for improving pedestrian conditions on Main, Washington, King and Yesler streets
+- View our initial concepts for improving the pedestrian environment on Main, Washington, King and Yesler streets

 The City of Seattle’s Office of the Waterfront & Civic Projects, working with community partner Alliance for Pioneer Square, has begun an effort to improve east-west streets in the heart of Pioneer Square.
 This project will design and construct improvements on portions of Main, Washington, King and Yesler streets between 2nd Avenue and Alaskan Way.